liquidprompt/liquidprompt/README.md

 ## Why Liquidprompt?

-There are many prompts configurations out there, but here is what makes Liquid Prompt stand out:
+There are many prompt configurations out there, but here is what makes Liquid Prompt stand out:

-- **UX Design**: The Liquid Prompt was very carefully design from the beginning, to allow for the best user experience.
+- **UX Design**: The Liquid Prompt was very carefully designed from the beginning to allow for the best user experience.
   That is, it displays *meaningful* information with *minimal visual clutter* and *maximum readability*.
-  While most of the other prompts are focused on aligning as much colored "segments" as possible on top of each others to look fancy, Liquid Prompt focus on what really matters.
+  While most of the other prompts are focused on aligning as many colored "segments" as possible on top of each other to look fancy, Liquid Prompt focuses on what really matters.
 - **Ease of use**: The Liquid Prompt is written in (*heavily optimized*) portable Shell, and its installation is as easy as copying files.
-  It also provides pre-defined themes, enabled by a simple command in your shell configuration.
+  It also provides predefined themes, enabled by a simple command in your shell configuration.
-  Configuration is as simple as editing text file with key/value pairs.
+  Configuration is as simple as editing a text file with key/value pairs.
 No complex format to learn.
-- **Shell features first**: The Liquid Prompt helps you being aware of all the powerfull features a modern shell can provide.
+- **Shell features first**: The Liquid Prompt helps you be aware of all the powerful features a modern shell can provide.
   While most of the other prompts focus on covering a lot of (boring) software version tags, Liquid Prompt shows you the features that are actually useful while you actually use the shell.
 - **Configurability**: All aspects of Liquid Prompt are configurable, down to the core.

-To see what that entails, see the [latest features overview](https://liquidprompt.readthedocs.io/en/latest/overview.html) (which also presents a comparison with other prompt systems).
+To see what that entails, see the [latest features overview](https://liquidprompt.readthedocs.io/en/latest/overview.html).
+(which also presents a comparison with other prompt systems).

 You may also take a closer look at this screenshot of a session showing various features, in the default theme: